dsepe1/docker-hy.github.io/part0.md

 ## General ##

 This course is an introductory course to Docker and docker-compose.
-The course will also look into what different parts web services consist of, such as reverse proxies, databases, etc. Docker can not be installed on faculty computers, so students will need to provide their own computers to follow the examples outlined in this course material and to complete the exercises.
+The course will also look into what different parts web services consist of, such as reverse proxies, databases, etc. Docker cannot be installed on faculty computers, so students will need to provide their own computers to follow the examples outlined in this course material and to complete the exercises.

 ### Prerequisites ###